One Flew Over The Cuckoo’s Nest Part I, Chapter Nine Summary

 - McMurphy wins the money back after betting again about how quickly the butter chunk will slide down the wall.

 - McMurphy spends the morning playing blackjack.
-The constant music playing in the day room is getting to him, though, so finally he goes up and asks Big Nurse to turn it off.
+The constant music playing in the day room is getting to him, though, so finally he asks Big Nurse to turn it off.

 - Nurse Ratched asserts her authority.
 She smiles and very pleasantly says, "No." Then she informs him that he’s being very selfish because the Chronics have no entertainment if they don’t listen to music.